Background

 History of the Cowlitz Trail at the base of the tree

 The Cowlitz trail was a north-south trail used for thousands of years by Native Americans and then became a spur of the Oregon Trail.
-(The trail is to be distinguished from the Cowlitz to Yakima Trail, which is an east-west trail intersecting with it and running across the mountains to Yakima.
+(The trail is to be distinguished from the Cowlitz to Yakima Trail, which is an east-west trail intersecting with it near Toledo and running across the mountains to Yakima.
 The Cowlitz to Yakima Trail is often called the Cowlitz Trail, which can be confusing.)
-See here for more information on the north-south trail that was at the base of the Meeker oak.

 The trail is now Capitol Boulevard/Old Highway 99.
 If you follow Old Highway 99 southeast from the tree, it follows the path of the Cowlitz Trail.
 Bonniewood Dr. SE is the path of the trail going north.